RedNodeEditor

 Nodes having an output:

 Nodes having an output argument must have a public property of whatever name we chose and as the same type defined in the editor class.
-The output property must have the [IsArgOut]
+The output property must have the [IsArgOut] attribute to define it's an output argument.

 Here is an example implementation for the GetRunSpeed node we showed before.